-Is “Normal” Different for Those with Autism?
+Is “Normal” Different for Those Who Are Neruodiverse?

 Is there a “normal”?
 Where does that word come from, and how come it has such power?